MusikAnimal/pageviews/README.md

 1. Run `composer install` to install all PHP dependencies.

+1. Run `npm install` to install all Node dependencies.

 1. Create a copy of `config.sample.php` named `config.php`.
 See the comments within that file on what you need to configure.

 1. Optionally [create the "meta" database](https://wikitech.wikimedia.org/wiki/Tool:Pageviews#Meta_database) on your local machine.
 This database is used for usage tracking, and also to store known [false positives](https://tools.wmflabs.org/topviews/faq/#false_positive) for Topviews.
 Unless you're working on Topviews, you can skip this step.

-1. Run `gulp` to watch the javascripts, stylesheets and views and automatically recompile when new changes are saved.
+1. Run `./node_modules/.bin/gulp` to watch the javascripts, stylesheets and views and automatically recompile when new changes are saved.

-1. Start the server with `php -S localhost:8000`
+1. Go to the public directory (`cd public_html`) and start the server with `php -S localhost:8000`.

 You should be able to access each application as a subpath of localhost:8000, e.g. http://localhost:8000/pageviews.